Your Last Paycheck

 This section is written as if I’m sitting at your kitchen table, helping you think clearly when clarity feels hardest to access.

-Whether you want to enhance the career you already have by closing targeted AI skill gaps — the specific capabilities employers are now paying premiums for — or pivot entirely into an AI-specific role by identifying which paths you can realistically achieve with the right training, the book maps both routes clearly.
+Whether you want to enhance the career you already have by closing targeted AI skill gaps — the specific capabilities employers are now paying premiums for — or pivot entirely into an AI-focused role by identifying which paths you can realistically achieve with the right training, the book maps both routes clearly.

 How the Book Helps You Think Clearly